 Vimeo originally started out in 2004 by filmmakers who wanted to share their videos with the world.
 Over the years, several like-minded people discovered Vimeo, adding to a growing community of video content creators.

 Today, Vimeo is the world’s largest ad-free open video platform to share and sell videos in high quality.
 The number of Vimeo users in the US are around 42 million, with another 200 million and 35 million registered users worldwide in 150 countries.
 Fortunately, there is less competition to rank on the first page than on YouTube, but your traffic is significantly less.
 There are 710,000 premium users, 70% of those located outside of the US.
 Vimeo is free, but to really use its advantages you need to purchase one of their plans.
-You can see their options below or in this link here.

 Youtube is the second largest search engine and visited website in the world with over 1 billion hours of content watched every day and is used by 2 billion people.
 Every minute, about 500 hours of content is uploaded on this platform.